St. Matthew's Evangelical Lutheran Church

 Sunday, September 15, 1985, was “Centennial Birthday Celebration” with a 10 a.m.
 English Worship Service led by Pastor Muske, a catered noon meal, the ringing of the church bell 100 times, a 2:00 p.m.
 Youth Service with Pastor Maland, and a Cake and Ice Cream Social.
 Several items were added to the cornerstone that day.

 In 1985, there were 60 pupils in Vacation Bible School and 35 in Sunday school.
 The ALCW sent 48 quilts to Lutheran World Relief and a Centennial Banner they had sown.
-The congregation affiliated with the Evangelical Lutheran Church in America (ELCA) in 1988.
+In 1988, the congregation became affiliated with the Evangelical Lutheran Church in America (ELCA) with the merger of the ALC, Lutheran Church in America, and Association of Evangelical Lutheran Church.
 Pastor Halls resigned September 1989.
 Pastor Bob Miner served as interim from September 1989 to August 1990, and the ALCW became the Women of the ELCA or WELCA.

 The congregation called Pastor Elizabeth Strenge in 1990, who served until January 1994.
 Rev. Chuck Beronius served as interim until Rev. Douglas Locken accepted a call in July 1994.
 He served until June 1997.
 Pastor Locken was followed by Pastors Andrea Olson (August 1997 to August 1998), Jim Meyer (August 1998 to December 31, 1998), Steve Josephson (January 1999 to August 1999), and J. David Nelson (September 1999 to December 1999).